 - $6,000 (taxable) compensation

 - Access to extensive new professional contacts and networks;

 - Material to add to his or her professional portfolio.

 The transition of the Climate Fellows Program to UNHSI was made possible thanks to the generosity of its supporters, including Josephine Lamprey, Thomas Haas, the Carol Thompson and the Thompson Foundation, our corporate partner Megabus, and the Ted Smith Fund for the Next Generation of Environmental Leaders, which honors the extraordinary legacy of one of Clean Air - Cool Planet's founding board members, Ted Smith.

-In 2014, the Sustainability Institute at UNH became the new home of the Climate Fellows program.
+In 2014, the Sustainability Institute at UNH became the new home of the Climate Fellows program, originally launched by Clean Air-Cool Planet.
 The program matches exceptional college students from diverse backgrounds with high priority climate solutions projects.
 Through this nationally advertised and highly competitive program, students receive skills training, mentoring, networking opportunities, and a stipend for full-time summer projects undertaken with a wide range of partner organizations.